kjellberg/monoz/README.md

 $ monoz bundle
 ```

-This will create a `Gemfile.lock` file for each project in the repository.

-If you want to update the dependencies of your projects, you can use the `monoz bundle update` command.
+If you instead want to update the dependencies of your projects, you can use the `monoz bundle update` command.
 This command will update the `Gemfile.lock` file of each project based on the latest available versions of their dependencies.

 To update the dependencies of all projects in the Monoz repository, simply run: